 Healthiest Ways to Cook Tasty Meals

-"Methods such as sautéing, grilling, steaming, broiling, blanching, and poaching are healthier options which can help make sure that you’re getting the most nutrients out of the foods you’re eating."
+"These are healthier options which can help make sure that you’re getting the most nutrients out of the foods you’re eating."

-We talked about the safe way to grill foods, but what about other cooking methods.
+We've talked about the safe way to grill foods, but what about other cooking methods.
 On today’s episode, Dr. Nancy Lin, PhD holistic nutritionist, will take a look at the best cooking methods not only for health, but for great taste and convenience as well.
 We’ll discuss some favorite cooking methods including steaming, baking, sautéing, blanching, roasting, and grilling, just to name a few.

 - 3:29: Steaming